RScrafted/az-rg-deployment-terraform/README.md

 ---

-### Potential Enhancements [Update 06-Jun-2024]
+### Potential Enhancements [Updated!]

-Following projected enhancements completed - Please visit my [terraform-azure-vm-automation](https://github.com/RScrafted/terraform-azure-vm-automation) repository.

-This project can be enhanced by automating the addition of more resources into the deployment.
+I aim to enhance by adding additional resources into the deployment and automate them.
 Future enhancements may include:

-- Adding virtual networks, subnets, and network interfaces.
+- Adding `virtual networks`, `subnets`, and `network interfaces`.
-- Provisioning virtual machines with specified configurations.
+- Provisioning `virtual machines` with specified configurations.
-- Implementing advanced networking features such as network security groups and load balancers.
+- Implementing advanced networking features such as `network security groups` and `load balancers`.
-- Integrating monitoring and logging solutions like Azure Monitor and Log Analytics.

-I am in the process of automating this script to include a Azure Virtual Machine and other related resources in a spearate project. [to be published soon]

-(~~) I am working on automating this script including a VM and other related resoueces. (~~) [Updated](https://github.com/RScrafted/terraform-azure-vm-automation)
+- Implement backup strategy to backup `.tfstate`.

+#### Updated from `06-Jun-2024`:
+- Potential enhancements In progress - Please visit my [terraform-azure-vm-automation](https://github.com/RScrafted/terraform-azure-vm-automation) repository.
+- I am working to optimize and automate the IaC using CI/CD

 ---

 ### Contributing